motain/of-ios-interview/README.md

 ### Second step - Fetching the election results from an API

-Here we will fetch the election results from a service component which is already implemented at [Sources/ElectionResultService.swift](../ElectionCounter/ElectionCounter/Services//ElectionResultService.swift)
-.
-We will be refactoring the component before we start using it
+Here we will fetch the election results from a service component which is already implemented at [Sources/ElectionResultService.swift](https://github.com/motain/of-ios-interview/blob/main/ElectionCounter/ElectionCounter/Services/ElectionResultService.swift).
+We will be refactoring the component before we start using it.

 ### Third step - Displaying the results on the screen